 A location for The Manhattan Project was found at a remote private ranch school for boys in Los Alamos, just outside of Santa Fe, New Mexico, which happened to be close to the project director's own ranch.

-Initially the thinking was that the site needed to host 50 or so people, but by the end of the Manhattan Project, three years later, the little school had turned into a small village of 3,500 people.
+Initially the thinking was that the site needed to host 50 or so people, but by the end of the Manhattan Project, three years later, the little school had turned into a village of 3,500 people.
 It had also attracted some of the greatest scientific minds at the time, like Niels Bohr and Richard Feynman.
-Bohr was famous for inventing the model of the atom (which is the one most of us now know, with electrons orbiting the nucleus).
+Bohr was famous for inventing the model of the atom (the one most of us now know, with electrons orbiting the nucleus).
 Richard Feynman was so talented that while a student at Princeton, Albert Einstein had attended his first lecture.

 This became the Los Alamos National Laboratory, which continued the interdisciplinary work on developing atomic weapons after the Second World War, all throughout the Cold War.

 In early 1980's, David Pines, a physicist from the University of Illinois at Urbana-Champaign, was an advisor to the Lab’s theory division.
 He started an informal weekly lunch discussion amongst the Lab's senior scientists, just outside the Lab director's office.
-The theme of those lunch discussions centered on the big problems in science, not just atomic weapons.
+The theme of those lunch discussions centred on the big problems in science, not just atomic weapons.